0n4t3/nipy/README.md

 * Install Python Dependencies with Pip `pip install setuptools pynostr mastodon.py`
 * Download the latest release, and extract the simplified script.
 * Run with python (e.g. `python ~/scripts/ni.py`) and consider configuring an alias
-* *Note: The atproto dependency is not working on pip in Termux at the moment.
-You will need to use the simplified script and delete lines 15, 64-72, and 104-108 in order to run the script.
-I will update this if I find a fix.*
+* *Note: The atproto dependency is not working standard Termux shell.
+It does, however, work in my Debian proot distro.
+The keyring version will not work in either, however, as Keyring requires a compatible Desktop Environment to delegate credential management to.*

 ## Installation (Simplified Version) Win/Linux/Mac
 **Install Python & Pip**
 * Use your package manager on Linux, e.g. `apt install python3 pip`
 * Install [Python from here](https://www.python.org/downloads/) and [Pip with these instructions](https://pip.pypa.io/en/stable/installation/) on Windows/Mac